A Virtual Field Trip to the Symphony Learning About Musical Instruments

 I created these musical instrument listening lessons to help my students learn about instruments.
 There are a wide variety of styles and performers, from pop to classical, to Disney, to a marching band drumline.
 There is something to “hook” all of your students.

 Students can also access the performances at home and they do.
-Since I posted these listening lessons, the videos have been viewed over 300,000 and I had to reset the stats!
+Since I posted these listening lessons, the videos have been viewed over 400,000 and my sharing platform account was frozen!
+So I re-created the field trip inside this blog post.

 Use Quality Performances to Motivate and Inspire Your Students